LukaKaludjerovic/Tetris_Game/README.md

-Tetris Game
+# Tetris Game

 Tetris Game implemented using HTML, CSS and JavaScript technologies.

+# How to start game
-Start game -> run tetris-uputstvo.html
+run tetris-uputstvo.html